-The Step Up programme provides vital life skills and education to children and youth who have fled conflict and violence during a humanitarian crisis.
+The Step Up programme provides life skills and education to children and youth who have fled conflict and violence during a humanitarian crisis.
 The programme runs in refugee camps during the summer and winter holidays, and keeps children in a safe, productive and stimulating environment.

 The Step Up youth leadership programme offers training for a select group of young refugees who can then use their skills to volunteer and gain hands on experience supporting the staff on the Step Up Camps or Step Up Clubs.
 The leadership programme for both girls and boys emphasis youth empowerment and active involvement in their local community.